curtispuetz/pypp-docs/docs/advanced/solving_undefined_behavior.md

     object_a1: auto = class_a_factory(mov(my_list_2))  # X my_list_2 is the original, but it has a reference
 ```

-### Do not give access to memory to any code that might use it after it has been freed or has gone out of scope. (i.e. the obvious rule for manual memory management programming languages)
+### Do not end the lifetime of an owner if the owner has any living references

 ```python
 from pypp_python import Valu, mov, auto